ndronos/c-nomorph/C-Is-Punk-Rock.md

 I don't care to compare the code this book to the original C specification in Kernighan and Ritchie's 1978 book.
-My telephone has 512 MB of memory, so why arr our C textbooks still spending pages upon pages covering techniques to shave kilobytes off our executables?
+My telephone has 512 MB of memory, so why are our C textbooks still spending pages upon pages covering techniques to shave kilobytes off our executables?
 I am writing this on a bottom-of-the-line red netbook that can accommodate 3,200,000,000 instructions per second;